 This brings to mind his constantly deceptive proofs of price appreciation of his previous buy recommendations.
 The legitimate method of measuring price appreciation is to measure closed sales prices over a time period and establish a price index or compute percentage increases over a fixed time period.
 The big real estate brokerages do this in the U.S., and I saw the same process used in France.
 Although I do not always trust brokers, I have learned to rely on their data.
 Occasionally, I have seen a realtor enter a false comparable sale into the Multiple Listing Service or LoopNet, but that is not common, so it should not have much effect on price indexes.

 "Ronan Math" involves taking the lowest closed sales price in a condominium complex, probably a smaller unit, at the beginning of the time period, and compare it to the highest asking price in the same complex (probably a larger unit) some time later.
 There is no discussion of today's closed sales.
 Then he tells the reader that if we had taken his advice, we could have achieved returns over 100%.
-This is so disingenuous that it mocks Mathematics.
+This is so disingenuous that it mocks the field of Mathematics.

 The truest statement McMahon made in the article was “There needs to be a finite amount of coast and beach.”
 My own observations of Costa Rica are that it has an almost infinite amount of ocean view land, owing to its topography and coastlines, and much of this land is for sale.